 Over the last few years, many of the largest companies in America have been keeping their large cash reserves on the sidelines due to the economic uncertainty of the modern market.
-Estimates place the amount of sidelined cash at anywhere from $1.5 trillion to $2.8 trillion, a considerably large sum being stockpiled due to a variety of factors, including the European debt crisis, the US recession, extremely low interest rates, severe market fluctuations, unpredictable commodity prices, and unsettled political situations in a variety of countries around the world.
+Estimates place the amount of sidelined cash at anywhere from $1.5 trillion to $2.8 trillion, a considerably large sum being stockpiled due to a variety of factors, including the European debt crisis, the US recession, extremely low-interest rates, severe market fluctuations, unpredictable commodity prices, and unsettled political situations in a variety of countries around the world.

 According to a Deloitte survey in 2012, almost 60 percent of CFOs in the United States reported substantial to high use of US Treasuries as a key part of their investment portfolios.
-The reason for their popularity is two-fold.
-First, they are backed by the US government, which most still consider to be extremely safe despite the 2012 debt downgrade by Standard & Poor’s.
+The reason for its popularity is two-fold.
+First, they are backed by the US government, which most still consider being extremely safe despite the 2012 debt downgrade by Standard & Poor’s.
 The second reason is that US Treasuries tend to rally in bad financial times.

 Some academic experts suggest that investing in small- or mid-sized companies which are having trouble obtaining credit, along with new in-house projects, is an effective method of corporate cash deployment that will benefit the greater economy.
 It is also, of course, more risky than choosing government-backed options.
-CFOs earmarked 9.6 percent of cash reserves for domestic investments in late 2011, with expected growth of 9.9 percent in 2012.
+CFOs earmarked 9.6 percent of cash reserves for domestic investments in late 2011, with an expected growth of 9.9 percent in 2012.

 Overall, corporate cash deployment strategies tend to vary based on the condition of the economy, a variety of external factors, and the risk-tolerance of CFOs.
 The bottom line is that liquidity is still the name of the game, with CFOs reporting that they planned to hold about 25 percent of cash in reserve in 2012.
-For the money that they choose to investment, many companies are opting for the benefits of overseas havens.
+For the money that they choose to invest, many companies are opting for the benefits of overseas havens.